Course of Study Design and Development Policy

 If the proposal is accepted by the Development Committee, then it is sent to both Executive Committee and Academic Board for recommendation.
 If it is recommended by both Executive Committee and Academic Board, it will then proceed to the Council.
 It will then either be approved or not approved by Council.

-For VET courses of study: after Council approval and required ASQA processes these may be added to the scope of offerings.
+For VET courses of study and skills sets: after Council approval and required ASQA processes these may be added to the scope of offerings.

 3. For HE courses of study: Course Development Committee appointed